vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 If you decide for Markdown, you become 100% platform independent and you can transpile your content into HTML by houndreds render engines available.
 You can move your content to any other platform with ease.

+#### Setting up the Wyam project

-### Compiling your Markdown content into a web
+#### Compiling your Markdown content into a web

+#### Stroring

 advantages
 you can just grab your content and migrate to another platform based on Markdown within hours
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODg0NjE2NzUwLDE5NTUyNzA5NDksMTEzOD
-IwODMwMywtMTMzNzg4NjUwMiwxMzAxOTMyNDAyLDE3NjYyMzg1
-ODEsMTA4ODU5MDY4NCwxMjkwOTk5MTY1XX0=
+eyJoaXN0b3J5IjpbLTE5MTU5NzYyMTIsMTk1NTI3MDk0OSwxMT
+M4MjA4MzAzLC0xMzM3ODg2NTAyLDEzMDE5MzI0MDIsMTc2NjIz
+ODU4MSwxMDg4NTkwNjg0LDEyOTA5OTkxNjVdfQ==
 -->